Kernelized Similarity Learning and Embedding for Dynamic Texture Synthesis: Background and Related Work

 \subsubsection{Physics-Based Methods}

 Physics-based methods describe DT by simulating its physical mechanism using complicated models.
 In \cite{Pegoraro2006PhysicallyBasedRF}, Pegoraro and Parker presented a new method for the physically-based rendering of frames from detailed simulations of frame dynamics, which accounts for their unique characteristics.
 This method can synthesize highly realistic renderings of various types of frames.
-Nealen et al. \cite{Nealen2005PhysicallyBD} proposed a physically based deformable model for DT synthesis and made a connection to the simulation of various DT, e.g., fluids, gases, and melting objects.
-Higher-order SVD (HOSVD) analysis for DT synthesis is proposed in \cite{Costantini2008HigherOS}.
-It decomposes the DT as a multi-dimensional signal without unfolding the video sequences on column vectors, and thus it allows us to perform dimensionality-reduction in the spatial, temporal, and chromatic domain.
-In summary, although physics-based methods can generate an impressive DT, they are highly application-specific with weak generalization.
+Higher-order singular value decomposition (HOSVD) analysis for DT synthesis was proposed in \cite{Costantini2008HigherOS}.
+It decomposes the DT into a multi-dimensional signal without unfolding the video sequences as column vectors, thus allowing dimensionality-reduction to be performed in the spatial, temporal, and chromatic domain.
+In summary, although physics-based methods can generate impressive DTs, they are highly application-specific with weak generalization.